Palestinians sort through 8 years of mail held by Israel

 In recent days the Palestinian postal staff in Jericho has been sorting through tons of undelivered mail in a room packed with letters, boxes and even a wheelchair.

-Postal official Ramadan Ghazawi says Israel did not respect a 2008 agreement to send and receive mail directly through Jordan.
-He said Israel kept giving excuses about allowing postal entry, saying the facility was not ready or that they were waiting for a larger security scanner.
+Jericho resident Rami Baker said ordering goods by mail has been a challenge.

+"The problem that I suffer from is that the mail is very delayed.
+For example you order something and the website will tell you it will arrive within 20 to 30 days and after 30 days you get a note that it reached Jerusalem or Israel.
+After that, a day or two later, we come and check with the Palestinian post office here in Jericho and they say we did not receive it yet from the Israeli side and this thing takes months," he said.

-Cogat, Israel's defense body responsible for Palestinian civilian affairs, said the one-time release of 10.5 tons of mail was a "gesture."
-But it highlights the tight controls Israel maintains over many mundane aspects of Palestinian life.
+The development highlights the tight controls Israel maintains over many aspects — even the mundane like postal delivery — of Palestinian life.

 Comments